-Oppose House Bill 713
+Oppose Maryland House Bill 631!

-Don't Harm Patient Access to Affordable Generic Medicines by Chilling Generic Drug Competition
+Don't Harm Patient Access to Affordable Generic Medicines by Chilling Generic Drug Competition.

-Everyone supports containing skyrocketing prescription drug prices but H.B.
-713, would actually just make the problem worse for Vermont patients and our economy.
-The same bill is currently being litigated in Maryland and could be unconstitutional.
+Everyone supports proposals to control rising prescription drug prices, but H.B.
+631 would just make the problem worse for Maryland patients and our economy.

 H.B.
-713 ignores the realities of the prescription drug marketplace.
+631 ignores the realities of the prescription drug marketplace.

-Inexplicably, the bill applies only to generic drugs - products that save the state, taxpayers and patients billions per year.
-It does not reduce prices for much more expensive brand-name and specialty drugs that cost Vermont patients and taxpayers billions of dollars per year.
-Generic drugs are a true success story.
-Generic medicines account for 89% of all prescriptions, but they only account for 26% of drug costs.
+Inexplicably, the bill only applies to generic drugs - products that save the state, taxpayers and patients billions per year - not much more expensive brand-name and specialty drugs that cost Maryland patients and tax-payers billions of dollars per year.

+- Generics saved Maryland \$3.7 billion, including state programs and your tax dollars in just one year alone. - Generic drugs are a true success story.
+Generic medicines account for 90% of all prescriptions, but they only account for 27% of drug costs.